 11.3 The customer is responsible for clear and complete written formulations when providing the required information.

-12.1 If the customer does not fulfill one or more obligations, does not fulfill one or more obligations on time or properly, is declared bankrupt, applies for a (provisional) suspension of payments, proceeds to liquidation of its business, as well as if its assets are seized in whole or in part, Fynch has the right to suspend the execution of the agreement or to regard the agreement as dissolved in whole or in part, without providing a prior written statement to this end to the other party.
-In these cases, Fynch is also entitled to compensation for the costs, damage, and interest.
-In the aforementioned cases, any claim that Fynch has or will acquire against the customer is immediately due without further notice of default being required.
+12.1 If the customer does not fulfill one or more obligations, does not fulfill one or more obligations on time or does not properly fulfill them, is declared bankrupt, applies for a (provisional) suspension of payments, proceeds to liquidation of his business, as well as when his assets are wholly or partially seized. , Fynch has the right to suspend the execution of the agreement or to regard the agreement as dissolved in whole or in part, without a prior written statement being required to that effect to the other party.
+In these cases Fynch is also entitled to compensation for the costs, damage and interest.
+In the aforementioned cases, any claim that Fynch has or will acquire against the customer is immediately due and payable without further notice of default being required.

 13. Industrial and Intellectual Property Rights

-13.1 Upon delivery of software, the ownership and rights of industrial and intellectual property remain with the owners thereof.
+13.1 When software is delivered, the ownership and rights of industrial and intellectual property remain with their owners.

 13.2 The customer is only entitled to use software supplied by Fynch on behalf of the owner for purposes for which the customer has been expressly granted permission.
 This right granted to the customer is not transferable.

 13.3 Unless prior written permission has been obtained from Fynch, the customer may not copy and/or disclose the supplied software and documentation.
-In the event of a violation of this provision, the customer’s right of use is withdrawn.
+In the event of violation of this provision, the customer’s right of use lapses.

-13.4 When copying is permitted, the customer must adhere to the further conditions specified in the agreement, whereby he is not entitled to remove any references to the owner made in the software during the copying.
+13.4 When copying is allowed, the customer must adhere to the further conditions specified in the agreement, whereby he is not entitled to refer to the owner in any references made in the software.